manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 * **Implementation inheritance** naturally supports polymorphism.
 A call from one inherited method to another behaves exactly as expected because every method executes as part of the same object.
 The tradeoff: the implementation structure is fixed at compile time, and inherited behavior is merged into a single runtime object.
 * **Composition** solves the flexibility problem.
-Independent objects can be assembled dynamically, implementations can be injected, and behavior can vary at runtime.
-But composition loses one important property of inheritance: internal polymorphism.
+Independent objects can be linked dynamically into a composite, allowing implementations and behavior to be configured at runtime.
+But composition sacrifices an important property of inheritance:
-Once execution enters a composed object, self-calls remain inside that object.
+*internal* polymorphism.
+A component's calls to its own methods cannot reach overrides supplied by the composite.

 Combining these two features in arbitrary compositions has remained an open problem in OO models for decades.

 *Parts* delivers both: ***the flexibility of runtime composition and the polymorphism of inheritance***.
 It lets you assemble classes from independent, runtime-configured objects.
 Use it in place of inheritance, or alongside it.

-* `@part` provides **composite-aware dispatch**: self-calls reach overrides in the composite
+* `@part` provides **composite-aware dispatch**: calls from a part can reach overrides in the composite
 * Each part is a plain object **supplied at construction**, so composition is configured at runtime
 * `@link` implements an interface through a field, providing automatic forwarding
-* Parts delivers compositional dynamic dispatch at **vtable speed** (see [Interface-Scoped Dispatch](https://doi.org/10.5281/zenodo.21514973))
+* Parts preserves internal polymorphism with vtable-equivalent performance (see [Interface-Scoped Dispatch](https://doi.org/10.5281/zenodo.21514973))

 ```java